- Financial Controls Policy

 4) All staff appointments/departures will be authorised by the directors and any trustees, minuting the dates and salary level.
 Similarly, all changes in hours and variable payments such as overtime, etc, will be authorised by the directors and any trustees.

 5) Petty cash will always be maintained on the imprest system whereby the Administration Worker is entrusted with a float as agreed by the directors and any trustees.
-When that is more or less expended, a cheque will be drawn for sufficient funds to bring up the float to the agreed sum, the cheque being supported by a complete set of expenditure vouchers, totalling the required amount, analysed as required.
+When that is more or less expended, a cheque will be drawn for sufficient funds to bring up the float to the agreed sum, the cheque is supported by a complete set of expenditure vouchers, totalling the required amount, analysed as required.

 Fares are evidenced by tickets.